sgignoux/sicp-solutions.net/content/_index.md

 - [Original website from MIT with HTML version of the book](https://mitpress.mit.edu/sites/default/files/sicp/index.html)
 - [New version in PDF and HTML with updated layout](https://sicpebook.wordpress.com/)
+- The PDF version that I have used: [SICP PDF with Texinfo and LaTeX source](https://github.com/sarabander/sicp-pdf)

 ### Videos